Benjarit/RealTime_Embedded_System/Final Project/Readme.md

 # SCADA System

+> control system architecture that uses computers, networked data communications and graphical user interfaces for high-level process supervisory management

 Files:
---BTNKernel.c is the program which implements the ISR of button in the kernel space --final_server.c is the main program which updates RTUs' log and sends them to historian --final_historian.c is the program which receives messages from all RTUs --Makefile if the file to compile BTNKernel.c --finalDemo.mp4 is the demo video of our project --finalReport is the final report
+- BTNKernel.c is the program which implements the ISR of button in the kernel space
+- final_server.c is the main program which updates RTUs' log and sends them to historian
+- final_historian.c is the program which receives messages from all RTUs
+- Makefile if the file to compile BTNKernel.c
+- finalDemo.mp4 is the demo video of our project
+- finalReport is the final report

 Commands to run:
 On the workstation: